-It’s the time of year when many of us are thinking about back to school.
+Back to school organization is one of the most important aspects about teaching.
+When you are organized it makes teaching and learning better for everyone.
 Even if you still have several weeks left, you may already be thinking about organizing your room.
 Thanks for joining me in this 2nd part of a 3 part series on Back to School.
 If you missed the first one, click to read about Building a Positive Classroom Community.

 These days, more and more teachers are embracing the notion that kids need to be mindful and self aware in order to be happy learners.
 Whole brain teaching, Mindup and Responsive classrooms are being used in classrooms around the world with great success.
 But because teaching is so busy, many teachers have a hard time keeping themselves organized.
 Their desks or tables are piled high with papers and marking.
 In trying to teach organization and mindfulness to students, teachers can be bogged down with their own “stuff”.
 Just like at home, this is powerful modelling.
 If you are organized like your classroom, you will be less stressed, save yourself A LOT of time and be a much happier teacher.
 Happy teacher = happy students.
 You don’t need to be a “Pinterest Teacher” to stay organized.
 This post will give you 4 great time saving tips to help you stay on top of your own organization and keep your classroom and students ticking along independently.
 This post contains affiliate links for your convenience.